UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 {: .callout}

-Running the following command in the `basic-scipy-env` will fail as the requested `scipy` and `numpy` versions are incompatible with Python 3.10 the environment was created with (`numpy=1.9.3` is quite an old version).
+Running the following command in the `basic-scipy-env` will fail as the requested `scipy` and `numpy` versions are incompatible with Python 3.12 the environment was created with (`numpy=1.9.3` is quite an old version).

 ~~~
-$ conda install scipy=1.9.3 numpy=1.9.3
+conda install scipy=1.9.3 numpy=1.9.3
 ~~~

 {: .language-bash}

 > ## Discussion
 >
-> What are some of the _potential_ benefits of specifying versions of each package, what
+> What are some of the *potential* benefits of specifying versions of each package, what
-> are some of the _potential_ drawbacks.
+> are some of the *potential* drawbacks.
 >
 > > ## Solution
+> >
 > > Specifying versions exactly helps make it more likely that the exact results of an analysis
 > > will be reproducible e.g. at a later time or on a different computer.
 However, not all versions
 > > of a package will be compatible with all versions of another, so specifying exact versions can